 Performance and utilization

 Hero_Flow is built for responsiveness, meaning that there is a sophisticated thread and concurrency management to achieve maximum throughput with minimal CPU context switching.
 The Hero_Flow runtime on every node is minimal and is optimized to use as little CPU, memory and IO as possible.
 On a single core of a 2.9 GHz Intel Core i7 CPU, Hero_Flow achieves 1.9 million 100 byte messages per second without any IO or CPU boundary.
 Even more, Hero_Flow uses the fastest in-class object serializer that outperforms Google Protobuffer for complex objects by more than 40 percent without needing to manually define data types and generate Java classes.
-To optimize hardware utilization, Hero_Flow can pick nodes in the cluster based on equal CPU or memory selection profiles and deploy stream partitions on nodes that had lower-than-average CPU utilization over the last few minutes.
-Finally, in order to react to business events, Hero_Flow is capable of spanning new streams within a few hundred milliseconds.
+To optimize hardware utilization, Hero_Flow can pick nodes in the cluster based on equal CPU or memory selection profiles and deploy data flow partitions on nodes that had lower-than-average CPU utilization over the last few minutes.
+Finally, in order to react to business events, Hero_Flow is capable of spanning new data flows within a few hundred milliseconds.

 To ensure responsiveness, Hero_Flow expands the cluster size by interacting with AWS scale groups, Mesosphere, Hadoop Yarn or Kubernetics, predictively or reactively (for example, should the average CPU load exceed defined thresholds).